Family Lawyers in Montgomery County for Your Divorce,

 Divorce & Business

-Feel free to contact me for an appointment if you are seeking a Maryland divorce, family & business lawyer to represent you in your divorce and/or custody case.
+Feel free to contact us for an appointment if you are seeking representation from an experienced family law attorney to represent you in your divorce, child custody, and protective order hearings.

 Dental & Medical Practices

-If you are seeking legal representation for contracts or business transactions particularly for selling or buying dental or medical practices, or to aggressively protect your rights in an anticipated or pending litigation in Maryland or Washington, DC.
+Contact us today if you are seeking legal representation for your dental transition or medical practice contracts for selling or buying healthcare practices or need an attorney to aggressively protect your rights in an anticipated litigation in Maryland or Washington DC

 A party may be entitled to receive alimony during the pendency of the divorce case, which is called pendente lite alimony.
 The rationale behind pendente lite alimony is that a spouse in need of support may not be able to wait to receive support from the other spouse while the parties are waiting for the final divorce trial, which could take a year or more from the date of initial filing with the court.
 If you do not have the ability to pay for your reasonable living expenses while you are waiting for the final divorce trial and your spouse is able to financially contribute to assist you with your living expenses, you could obtain a court order for pendente lite alimony.